kacebe/AtlantGIS/project_datasets/barrow/readme.md

 # barrow dataset

 This dataset contains data from a fictive 2017 survey project on Atlantis that targeted one specific field in the northern coastal plain of the island.
+Actually it's decontextualized real world data from the DFG funded project [*Late Neolithic/Early Bronze Age developments in the south-west Baltic area (2500-1500 BC): Why did the Bruszczewo-Leki Male type of power structures appear?*](http://gepris.dfg.de/gepris/projekt/277223019) that can be shared here thanks to Professor Dr. Johannes Müller and Professor Dr. Janusz Czebreszuk.
+Thanks also go to Annalena Bock, Hendrik Raese, Marcin Ławniczak and many other students involved in the fieldwork.

 The following files are available:

 - Orthophoto (GeoTIFF)
 - Digital Elevation Model (GeoTIFF)